kuokuo123/otter-launcher/README.md

 url_encode = true # "url_encode" should be true if the module is set to call webpages, as this ensures special characters in url being readable to browsers.
 It'd better be false with shell scripts.
 If the field is not explicitly set, will be taken as false.

 [[modules]]
-description = "launch desktop applications with fzf" prefix = "app" cmd = """
+description = "launch desktop apps" prefix = "app" cmd = """
 desktop_file() {